dlkesterson/banana-bun/src/mcp/whisper-README.md

 ## 🚀 Integration with Existing Tools

-The Whisper MCP server seamlessly integrates with your existing Atlas tools:
+The Whisper MCP server seamlessly integrates with your existing Banana Bun tools:

 - **Media Ingestion**: Automatically transcribes new media with optimized settings
 - **Task Processing**: Learns from transcription task patterns for better scheduling